|

 This scholarship was created to represent her gratitude to LACC and the faculty members who helped and encouraged her.
 The scholarship donor said, "I want to acknowledge that I may not have become a dentist without Professor Schneider's support".

-Scholarships associated with Dennis Mitchell
+Scholarships associated with David Ambroz

 Douglas Blasdell